ServiceStack/ServiceStackVS/react-desktop-apps-ts.md

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/servicestackvs/react-desktop-gulp-squirrel-package.png)

-- 3. Commit your changes and push them to GitHub.
+- 3. Commit your changes and push them to GitHub. (**This is required due to the new tag needs to be on a different commit**)
 - 4. Create a new GitHub release and include the same 3 files, plus the **delta** NuGet package.
 Clients running `1.0.0.0` will detect the new version and updates can be easily managed with Squirrel.Windows.

 >During step 2 your new version is picked up by the Gulp task and Squirrel creates a delta NuGet package, eg `MyReactApp-1.1.0.0-delta.nupkg` which will be used for quick updates to clients on the previous version (1.0).